 - (1) Excluding the section relating to portable fire extinguishers, a vessel must comply with either:

-- (a) NSCV Part C, Section 4; or
+- (a) the applicable standards specified for Class 2 vessels in NSCV Part C, Section 4; or

 - (b) both:

 - (i) ISO 9094; and

 - (ii) ISO 21487.

-Note The requirements for the kind and quantity of portable fire extinguishers are mentioned in Chapter 3 and the standards for extinguishers are mentioned in Schedule 1Schedule 2.
+Note The requirements for the kind and quantity of portable fire extinguishers are mentioned in Chapter 3 and the standards for extinguishers are mentioned in Schedule 2.